ProjectRadium/Radium/README.md

 Latest MANDATORY for TESTNET is 1.4.4.3

-1.4.4.3 TESTNET   Hardforks TESTNET to Average Fee V2 code.
+1.4.4.3 TESTNET   Hardforks TESTNET to Average Fee V2 code at block 164750.

-1.4.4.2 TESTNET   Hardforks TESTNET back to old code to test stablility.
+1.4.4.2 TESTNET   Hardforks TESTNET back to old code to test stablility at block 160250.

 1.4.4.1 TESTNET   Fixes issue that caused failure of Average Fee Fork.
 Has no effect on main net.